LastRose/lastrose.github.io/_posts/2015-09-22-how-build-custom-gallery-hubspot.markdown

 </div>
 {% endhighlight %}

-While I haven't tried, you can most likely access the other options by using widget_data.custom_slider, so for auto_advance use <pre>widget_data.custom_slider.auto_advance</pre>.
+While I haven't tried, you can most likely access the other options by using widget_data.custom_slider, so for auto_advance use `widget_data.custom_slider.auto_advance`.
 If you need to figure out a variable you can use the developer view - it spits out a massive json array.

 Hopefully this helps you create custom galleries in hubspot.